Basic Computer Skills for College Success

 The following guidelines should be followed when registering for courses:

-CSP-1230, Computer Keyboarding Applications Students should enroll in the two credit hour keyboarding course if they fail both the timed typing and BCSI.
+CSP-1230, Computer Keyboarding Applications Students should enroll in the 2-credit hour keyboarding course if they fail both the timed typing and BCSI.

 (< 20 wam and < 75% BCSI)

-CSP-1206, Computer Skills for College Success Students should enroll in the one credit hour computer applications course if they pass the timed typing and fail the BCSI.
+CSP-1206, Computer Skills for College Success Students should enroll in the 1-credit hour computer applications course if they pass the timed typing and fail the BCSI.

 (=> 20 wam and < 75% BCSI)

-CSP-1203, Microsoft Office Professional I Students should enroll in the three credit hour office applications course if they pass both the timed typing and the BCSI.
+CSP-1203, Microsoft Office Professional I Students that meet the foundational level of computer literacy can enroll in the 3-credit hour office applications course if they pass both the timed typing and the BCSI.

 (=> 20 wam and => 75% BCSI)